Port St. Lucie, Florida

 Port St. Lucie is a city in St. Lucie County, Florida, United States.
 It is the most-populous municipality in the county and the sixth-most populous city in Florida, with a population of 204,851 at the 2020 census.
 It is located 125 mi southeast of Orlando and 113 mi north of Miami.
 It is a principal city in the Port St. Lucie metropolitan statistical area, which includes St. Lucie and Martin Counties, and as of 2021 had an estimated population of 502,521.
 Port St. Lucie is also a principal city in the Miami-Fort Lauderdale-Port St. Lucie combined statistical area, which had an estimated population of 6,841,100 as of 2021.
+It is one of the cities of the Treasure Coast area.